DPandaman/TreeHacks/README.md

 * **AI Engine:** OpenAI API (GPT-4o)
 * **Input:** Unity Input System (RadioMaster/Joystick support)
 * **Environment:** Gaussian Splatting / 3D Reconstruction

 ---

+### 🌐 Digital Twin Integration
+The simulator functions as a **Digital Twin** of real-world environments.
+By utilizing Gaussian Splatting for spatial accuracy and real-time telemetry-driven AI, we create a closed-loop system where:
+* **Spatial Fidelity:** The drone navigates an exact 1:1 replica of a physical room.
+* **Physics Mirroring:** Rigidbody dynamics simulate real-world flight constraints (mass, drag, and thrust-to-weight ratios).
+* **AI Observer:** The generative commentator acts as a digital twin of a flight instructor, providing objective telemetry analysis disguised as personality-driven feedback.

+---